awsdocs/aws-config-developer-guide/doc_source/s3-bucket-policy.md

 ## Required Permissions for the Amazon S3 Bucket When Using Service\-Linked Roles<a name="required-permissions-using-servicelinkedrole"></a>

 If you set up AWS Config using a service\-linked role, you need to attach an access policy, mentioned in step 6 below to the Amazon S3 bucket in your own account or another account to grant AWS Config access to the Amazon S3 bucket\.
-It is not recommended to use service\-linked roles for AWS Config cross\-account setup\.
+To follow the standard security advice of granting least privilege, it is not recommended to use service\-linked roles for AWS Config cross\-account setup \(doing so opens that resource to be invoked by AWS Config of any cross\-account if the account can guess the name for Amazon SNS topic/Amazon S3 Bucket\)\.

 ## Granting AWS Config access to the Amazon S3 Bucket<a name="granting-access-in-another-account"></a>